Donna Russell Nafe

 unsinkable spirit.

-as held 16th of June at 1:00 pm at Memory Gardens
+A memorial service was held 16th of June at 1:00 pm at Memory Gardens

 Cemetery at Hope.
-It will involve a couple of prayers, a time for those
+It will involve a couple of prayers, a time for those who

-ashes over her parents' graves.
+over her parents' graves.

 Afterward, the family will invite those attending to join them at the Holiday